 A summary presentation of the first Hackathon session at the Kaplan school in Petah-Tikva:

 The second part of the Hackathon was held on December 12, 2014, and the Yad Mordechai school in Bat-Yam, run by Principal Avivit Ministerial, hosted the event.

 Orly Maimon, entrepreneurship coordinator, and Ronit Cohen, Innovations coach at the school, planned this entire day.

-In the inner hall at the school where all participants gathered, the tables were set by subject initiative groups.
-Every student was given a Yad Mordechai folder and in it was the schedule for the day, business cards to be filled out, and other materials to serve them throughout the day.
+In the inner hall of the school, where all participants gathered, the tables were arranged in groups according to the entrepreneurial fields.
+Every student was given a folder, including the schedule for the day, business cards to be filled out, and other materials to serve them throughout the day.

-After an acquaintance exercise, the students divided amongst themselves into work groups, each accompanied by a chaperone from the school.
+After an acquaintance exercise, the students divided into workgroups, each accompanied by a chaperone from the school.

-The group's first task was to reduce the number of ideas chosen during the first part of the Hackathon down to one idea per group.
+The first task of the groups was to reduce the number of ideas chosen during the first part of the Hackathon down to one idea per group.